-An approach under which some decommissioning takes place as a part of the process of the negotiations represents a middle course.
+An approach under which some decommissioning takes place during the process of the negotiations represents a middle course.
 It offers each side the opportunity to participate in a reasonable compromise that enables all to move forward toward their common objective: all-party negotiations leading to an agreed political settlement.